Segmented button

 Because

-the list bound into the segmentedbutton
+the list bound into the segmentedbutton's choices

 has no key or text columns, you have no choice